It's the most wonderful time of the year!

 Because it's a chicken-themed take on one of the loveliest of all Christmas fairy-tales - Cinderella.
 You'll especially love it if you happen to be a Silkie lover.

-I've had mine now for 7 years and it's still going strong.
+I've had mine now for several years and it's still going strong.
 No scratches, no blemishes - it looks just as good as it did the day I bought it.

 I've bought several as gifts for friends and family over the years, and they've always been a big hit.